Colin Allan: Colonial Service

-Seychelles
+Governor of the Seychelles

-In 1973 Allan was appointed Governor of the Seychelles, a post he held until 1 October 1975 when he was appointed High Commissioner from 1 October 1975 to 28 June 1976, when the Seychelles became an independent republic.
+In 1973, Allan was appointed Governor of the Seychelles, a post he held until 1 October 1975 when he was appointed High Commissioner from 1 October 1975 to 28 June 1976, when the Seychelles became an independent republic.

-Return to the Solomons
+Governor of the Solomon Islands

 Allan was appointed Governor of the Solomon Islands from 1976 to 1978.
 His appointment ended when the Solomons gained their independence in 1978.

 Retirement

-When he retired the Australian National University and the Universities of Auckland, Otago and New South Wales all invited him as a visiting lecturer or fellow.
+When Allan retired, the Australian National University and the Universities of Auckland, Otago, and New South Wales all invited him as a visiting lecturer or fellow.

-Allan was awarded the OBE in 1959, the CMG in 1968, and KCMG in 1977.
-He was also awarded the French Commander l'Ordre National du Mérite.
+Allan was appointed an Officer of the Order of the British Empire in the 1959 New Year Honours, a Companion of the Order of St Michael and St George in the 1968 Birthday Honours, and a Knight Commander of the Order of St Michael and St George in the 1977 Birthday Honours.
+He was also appointed as a Commander of the French Ordre National du Mérite.

 He died on 5 March 1993 at Howick, New Zealand.